josias-r/boarding.js/readme.md

 > This is a port of [driver.js](https://github.com/kamranahmedse/driver.js).
 > It uses a different highlight technique under the hood, which does not fiddle with z-index.
 > This ensures the layout will always stay intact.
 With driver.js this is not the case
+>
+> After more and more work on this port, there are more changes and improvements available.
+At the moment the documentation is not 100% updated, please bear with me until I get around to it, I'm planning on making a comparisons table to driver.js as well.

 <h1 align="center"><img height="150" src="./public/images/boarding.svg" /><br> Boarding.js</h1>